 How can Property Owners get Involved?

-Questions and concerns regarding zoning and development should be addressed to city staff at 972-941-7151.
+Questions and concerns Opens a New Window. regarding this information should be addressed to city staff at 972-941-7151.

 Homeowner groups should designate two or three representatives to speak on their behalf, rather than have 50 people say the same thing repeatedly.
 It is much more effective to ask your group to stand to show opposition or support.